openstack/charm-layer-openstack-api/README.md

 API services, and provides all of the core functionality for:

  - HA (using the hacluster charm)
- - SSL (using configuration options or keystone for certificates)
  - Juju 2.0 network space support for API endpoints
  - Configuration based network binding of API endpoints